 [Samantha] It’s Friday afternoon and most people have left for the day.
-Someone comes to you and tells you if a supplier does not receive payment by close of play, the event that the CFO has been organising for Monday will be cancelled (don’t these things always seem to happen in the highest profile situations).
-The supplier isn’t setup and we have never seen the invoice before.
+Someone comes to you and tells you if a supplier does not receive payment by close of play, the event that the CFO has been organizing for Monday will be cancelled (don’t these things always seem to happen in the highest profile situations).
+The supplier isn’t set up, and we have never seen the invoice before.
 We have to find a way to get that payment turned around and out of the door in the next hour.
-There is no time to follow the end to end process so it is up to us to find the best solution fast whilst still ensuring we have all the approvals required.
+There is no time to follow the end-to-end process, so it is up to us to find the best solution fast whilst still ensuring we have all the approvals required.

 There are times when good commercial sense means breaking the rules, often because of last minute unexpected issues (or more often, somebody acting at the last possible moment and expecting everyone else to accommodate them!).
 But having broken the rules, it would be comforting to know that there are fail safes to protect against the consequence; a common one for this scenario being duplicate payments (been there, done that!).